Connecticut Month-to-Month Lease Agreement

 Required Disclosures for Month-to-Month Rentals in Connecticut

-Connecticut landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:
+Connecticut landlords may not rent a property out without making the following disclosures to a potential tenant, as applicable:

-• Move-In Checklist – Landlords must provide tenants with a move-in checklist to take inventory of existing property damage before the tenant occupies the property.
+• Move-In Checklist – Landlords must provide a move-in checklist to document existing property damage before the tenant moves in.
+This ensures accurate deductions from the security deposit upon move-out.

-• Notice of Elderly and Disabled Tenant Rights Landlords must provide a Housing Commission notice of special protections against eviction and rent increase available to tenants over age 62, disabled tenants, and family members who live with them.
+• Notice of Elderly and Disabled Tenant Rights Landlords must provide a Housing Commission notice of special protections against eviction and rent increases for tenants over age 62, disabled tenants, and family members who live with them.

-• Common Interest Community Notice – Connecticut leases must contain a disclosure if they are located in a common interest community (where the tenant pays fees for shared amenities).
+• Common Interest Community Notice – Connecticut leases must disclose when they are located in a common interest community (where the tenant pays fees for shared features).

-• Bed Bug Disclosure – Connecticut landlords must provide notice of infestation whenever bed bugs are found on the rental property or an adjacent or contiguous property.
+• Bed Bug Disclosure – Connecticut landlords must provide notice of infestation whenever bed bugs are found on or next to the rental property.

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.